floyd-fuh/JKS-private-key-cracker-hashcat/README.md

 * https://hashcat.net/events/p12/js-sha1exp_169.pdf
 * https://github.com/hashcat/hashcat

-Neighborly greetings go out to atom, vollkorn, cem, doegox, corkami, xonox and rexploit for supporting this article in one form or another!
+Neighborly greetings go out to atom, vollkorn, cem, doegox, corkami, xonox and rexploit for supporting this research in one form or another!